Class E License Practice Test Mo

 Understanding the Missouri Class E License

 A Class E license in Missouri is the standard non-commercial driver’s license for operating passenger vehicles.
 It permits you to drive cars, trucks, and vans under a certain weight.
 To obtain it, you must successfully pass a written knowledge test, a vision screening, and a behind-the-wheel driving skills test.
 The written test is the first significant hurdle.
 It consists of 25 multiple-choice questions drawn from the Missouri Driver’s Guide.
 You must answer at least 20 questions correctly (80%) to pass.
-The questions assess your knowledge of:
+Day to day, the questions assess your knowledge of:

 • Special driving conditions like weather, night driving, and work zones.